-Call for major parties to back Normanville abattoir rebuilt
+Call for major parties to back Normanville abattoir rebuild

-CAPTION: Federal Member for Mayo Rebekha Sharkie stands outside the now closed Normanville Abattoir off Hay Flat Road.
+Photograph: Federal Member for Mayo Rebekha Sharkie stands outside the now-closed Normanville Abattoir off Hay Flat Road.

 “Ternakan Kamran Exports bought this facility in 2015 with the ambition of expanding its retail meat market in Malaysia by having their own abattoir in Australia, and yet four years down the track this job-creating project is languishing for lack of modest government support to bring the abattoir up to Australian standards,” Rebekha said.